jina-ai/executors/jinahub/indexers/DocCache/README.md

 # DocCache

-**DocCache** is an Executor that can cache documents that it has seen before, by different combination of fields (or just one field).
-It then removes the Document that has the same combination of values in those fields from the DocumentArray, so it will not reach the following Executors in your Flow.

-This is useful for continuously indexing Documents, and not having to worry about indexing the same Document twice.
+**DocCache** is an Executor that can cache documents that it has seen before by using the hashing based on one or more fields.
+It removes the Document that has the same values in those fields.
+So that the downstream Executors will not get duplicated Documents.
+This is useful for continuously indexing Documents when the same Document might appear for multiple times.

 ## Notes
 The Executor only removes Documents in the `/index` endpoint.
 In the other endpoints, operations are done by the Document `id`.

 ## Usage